-Some firms send invoices right after the service is performed, some bill monthly, and others put their clients on retainer with a monthly fee.
+Some firms send invoices right after the service is performed, some bill monthly, and others offer client retention with a monthly fee.
 Different firms have different payment processes and understandings that affect when and how the money comes in.

 Make sure you are clear about the billing practices and that they are fair before finalizing the sale.

 Purchasing a CPA firm comes with lots of paperwork.
 Your due diligence should include looking at the paperwork of old audits and tax preparation—this paperwork will soon become yours, and it tells the story of what the firm has been through and how it operates.

 Before the sale is final, you should understand how the firm keeps client information and documents.
 If you find missing or disorganized paperwork or documents that look like they have been changed over time, that can be a red flag about the organization and integrity of the firm.